College of Applied Biology Applicants - Labour Mobility

 As a P Biol or a RPBio, NWPTA allows for a recognition of eligibility for registration; it is not a transfer of registration.
 Registering in each organization creates two separate registrations – one in the ASPB and one in BC CAB - and each registration has separate fees paid to separate regulators.

 A R.P.Bio from British Columbia who wishes to become a P. Biol. in Alberta is required to complete an ASPB membership application form, be confirmed as an R.P.Bio in good standing by the BC CAB Registrar, and pay the ASPB membership fee.
 All regulated members must also complete an ethics quiz as prescribed by the Association.
-To start the process of becoming an ASPB member,please fill out an online application form showing that you are a BC CAB member, then request a form be sent to you by emailing [email protected].
-After you complete the form sent to you, please submit to BC CAB for processing.
+To start the process of becoming an ASPB member, please fill out an online application form showing that you are a BC CAB member, then complete this form NWPTA Form ASPB and please submit to BC CAB for processing.

-You can access the application by clicking on "Join Now" at the bottom left of this page.
+You can access the online application by clicking here.
 Once in the application select "NWPTA - RPBio to P. Biol." as the membership type per the below screen shot:

 For biologists in Saskatchewan and Manitoba where the practice is not regulated, they must meet the requirements of ASPB and apply as a new applicant.